Arksine/moonraker/docs/web_api.md

 #### Agent Events
-Moonraker will emit the `notify_agent_event` notification when it an agent event is recevied.
+Moonraker will emit the `notify_agent_event` notification when it an agent event is received.

 ```json
 {